Advanced FAST Software

 This software package sets new standards in precision, robustness and speed of data acquisition.

-FAST is an add-on to the F980 software package and provides advanced analysis tools for photoluminescence decay kinetics not provided as standard by F980.
+FAST is an add-on to the Fluoracle and F980 (predecessor to Fluoracle) software packages and provides advanced analysis tools for photoluminescence decay kinetics not provided as standard

 For the advanced analysis of fluorescence and phosphorescence decay kinetics, Edinburgh Instruments offers the FAST Software package.
 FAST provides unsurpassed accuracy and fits that are 100% convergent.